Pieri-type multiplication formula for quantum Grothendieck polynomials: Introduction.

-In the joint paper \cite{LNS} with C.~Lenart, based on the works \cite{Kat1} and \cite{Kat2}, we proved a Monk-type multiplication formula for (opposite) Schubert classes in $QK(Fl_{n})$, which is exactly of the same form as the one (\cite[Theorem~6.4]{LM}) for quantum Grothendieck polynomials.
-Since the quantum multiplicative structure of $QK(Fl_{n})$ is completely determined by a Monk-type multiplication formula, which describes the quantum product with divisor classes, it follows that the conjecture (\cite[Conjecture~7.1]{LM}) by Lenart-Maeno holds true, i.e., that the quantum Grothendieck polynomials indeed represent corresponding (opposite) Schubert classes in $QK(Fl_{n})$; for the precise statement and its proof, see \cite[\S 6.1]{LNS}.
+In the joint paper \cite{LNS} with C.~Lenart, based on the works \cite{Kat1} and \cite{Kat2}, we proved a (torus-equivariant version of) Monk-type multiplication formula (\cite[Theorem~49]{LNS}) for (opposite) Schubert classes in $QK(Fl_{n})$, which is exactly of the same form as the one (\cite[Theorem~6.4]{LM}) for quantum Grothendieck polynomials.
+Since the quantum multiplicative structure of $QK(Fl_{n})$ is completely determined by a Monk-type multiplication formula (if we use the formal power series ring $\BZ[\![\Q]\!]$ as a base ring), which describes the quantum product with divisor classes, it follows that the conjecture (\cite[Conjecture~7.1]{LM}) by Lenart-Maeno holds true, i.e., that quantum Grothendieck polynomials indeed represent (opposite) Schubert classes in $QK(Fl_{n})$ (for the precise statement and its proof, see \cite[Theorem~51]{LNS}); see also \cite[Theorem~4.4]{MNS2}, which states that quantum double Grothendieck polynomials represent (opposite) Schubert classes in the torus-equivariant version of $QK(Fl_{n})$.